davidson16807/unicodemath/README.md

 	ᐩ( new THREE.Vector3(1,2,3); new THREE.Vector3(6,5,4) )

 You can write your own overloads to support objects from virtually any library.
-Existing overloads exist for many mathematical objects.
+There's already a set of overloads for library-agnostic datatypes like vectors and matrices.

 ##Subcomponents